HackYourFuture/JavaScript3_examples/src/week1/README.md

 ### 2-xhr-base

-- Explain what an API is.
+- Explain what an API is: https://www.youtube.com/watch?v=s7wmiS2mSXY
 - [Todd Motto's Public APIs](https://github.com/toddmotto/public-apis)
-- Install JSON View Chrome extension
+- Demo JSON View Chrome extension
 - [Awesome JSON Datasets](https://github.com/jdorfman/awesome-json-datasets)
 - Play with [Nobel Prize API](https://nobelprize.readme.io/)
 - Find documentation for XMLHttpRequest - Google: `mdn xmlhttprequest`
+- Mention AJAX
 - Explain that XMLHttpRequest is provided by the browser, not by JavaScript.
 It is not available in Node.
 - Demonstrate base version of XMLHttpRequest.
 - Open the Chrome Developer Tools and examine the console and the network tab.